yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/back-up-universe-data/ycql.md

 You can use YugabyteDB Anywhere to back up your YugabyteDB universe YCQL data.

-To view existing backups, as well as restore or delete them, navigate to your universe and select **Backups**, as per the following illustration:
+To view, [restore](../../restore-universe-data/ycql/), or delete existing backups for your universe, navigate to that universe and select **Backups**, as per the following illustration:

 ![Create Backup](/images/yp/create-backup-new-1.png)

+To view details information about an existing backup, click on it to open **Backup Details**.

 The **Backups** page allows you to create new backups that start immediately, as follows: